piyushblox/Graphic-designs/README.md

 Creating designs that are both aesthetically pleasing and informative.

-_Check out the posters & banners folders._
+_Check out the poster & banner folders._

 ## Few images from the folders -
 *Posters*